 While the focus of this paper is feature extraction, attention to data collection and pre-processing data is crucial to efficient segmentation.
-Oftentimes staining of samples can be uneven; hence potential staining artifacts are to be considered in the segmentation procedure.
+Oftentimes staining of samples can be uneven, and hence, potential staining artifacts should be considered in the segmentation procedure.
 However, stain usually gives higher signal-to-noise, and therefore requires less filtering and other mathematical treatment of cellular volumes, which could potentially also result in artifacts.
-The respective raw image data sets need to be acquired at the correct contrast and camera pixel settings, aligned and reconstructed into a 3D volume.
+The respective raw image data sets need to be acquired at the correct contrast and camera pixel settings, aligned, and reconstructed into a 3D volume.
 For tomograms, aligned images are reconstructed typically using weighted back-projection, and then the data set is usually subjected to denoising algorithms such as non-linear anisotropic diffusion22, bilateral filtering23, or recursive median filtering24.
 FIB-SEM and SBF-SEM imaging data are aligned by cross-correlating consecutive slices in XY utilizing programs such as ImageJ25.
 Contrast enhancement and filtering can be applied to boost the features of interest and thus to de-noise the image stack.
-Filtering is performed either on the entire volume prior to subvolume selection or on the selected subvolumes, as filtering approaches can be computationally expensive.
+Filtering can be performed either on the entire volume prior to subvolume selection or on the selected subvolumes, as filtering approaches can be computationally expensive.
 Down-sampling of the data (binning), which is sometimes used for noise reduction and/or file size reduction, is only recommended if the data has been significantly oversampled compared to the anticipated resolution.

-After noise-reduction, the processed images can then be segmented by various methods, the focus in this study being on the following four: (1) manual tracing by generating a ball-and-stick model, (2) manual tracing of density (or feature outline), (3) automated threshold-based density, and (4) customized script for project specific segmentation.
-Boundary segmentation8 and immersive watershed segmentation10 are better alternatives to simple thresholding but belong in the same category, and they have not been included explicitly in this discussion.
+After noise-reduction, the processed images can then be segmented by various methods, and the focus in this study is on the following four: (1) manual abstracted model generation through creating a ball-and-stick model, (2) manual tracing of features of interest, (3) automated threshold-based density, and (4) custom-tailored automated segmentation via a script for project specific segmentation.
+Boundary segmentation8 and immersive watershed segmentation10 are better alternatives to simple thresholding, but they belong in the same category and have not been included explicitly in this discussion.

-Manual tracing of densities requires outlining the features of interest, slice-by-slice, which allows the retention of the original density of respective subcellular areas.
+Manual tracing of densities requires outlining the features of interest, slice-by-slice, which allows the retention of the original density of respective sub-cellular areas.
 This approach allows maximal control of the segmentation process, but is a tedious and labor-intensive process.

 Automated threshold-based (and related) density segmentation approaches are semi-automatic, where an algorithm chooses pixels based on a set of user-defined parameters.
-Several academic (free) visualization packages, such as UCSF Chimera, IMOD, Fiji26, and VolumeRover are available, as well as commercial (requiring paid licenses) packages, and both types typically include one or more of these three segmentation approaches.
-The software packages we used in this work to illustrate these different methods include commercial programs in addition to academic open source for manually generating an abstract model, as well as manual and automated density segmentation.
-However, open source software can be equally useful and sometimes offer even more advanced options, the strength being the possibility of customization.
+Several academic (free) visualization packages, such as UCSF Chimera, IMOD, Fiji26, and VolumeRover are available, as well as commercial (requiring paid licenses) packages, and both types typically include one or more of these segmentation approaches.
+The software packages used in this work to illustrate these different methods include both commercial programs and academic open source programs for manually generating an abstract model, as well as manual and automated density segmentation.
+However, open source software can sometimes offer more advanced options through the possibility of customization.

-A comparison of these techniques to different types of data sets led to the following presentation of rules and guidance on how to approach the segmentation of diverse biological data 3D volumes, which to our knowledge has not yet been published, and thus this is the first systematic comparison of the different approaches and their usefulness on different types of data sets.
+A comparison of these techniques using different types of data sets led to the following presentation of rules and guidance on how to approach the segmentation of diverse biological data 3D volumes, which to our knowledge has not yet been published.
+Thus, this is the first systematic comparison of the different approaches and their usefulness on data sets with varying characteristics for users with different aims.

 PROTOCOL